Betamethasone-17-valerate, neomycin sulphate.

 Pregnancy: There are limited data from the use of BETNOVATE-N in pregnant women.

-Topical administration of corticosteroids to pregnant animals can cause abnormalities of foetal development (see Pharmacology: Toxicology: Pre-clinical safety data under Actions).
+Topical administration of corticosteroids to pregnant animals can cause abnormalities of foetal development (see Pharmacology: Toxicology: Non-Clinical Information under Actions).
 The relevance of this finding to humans has not been established.

-However, neomycin present in maternal blood can cross the placenta and may give rise to a theoretical risk of foetal toxicity (see Pharmacology: Toxicology: Pre-clinical safety data under Actions).
+However, neomycin present in maternal blood can cross the placenta and may give rise to a theoretical risk of foetal toxicity (see Pharmacology: Toxicology: Non-Clinical Information under Actions).
 Thus use of BETNOVATE-N is not recommended in pregnancy.

 Lactation: The safe use of BETNOVATE-N during lactation has not been established.